Dec 26, 2025

 Q: What's the best packing for shipping lots of AAAC cables abroad?

-A: Wood reels or steel-wood ones are standard for large exports.
+A: Wooden drums or steel-wooden drums are standard for large exports, some countries require use the steel drums.
 They give solid safeguarding on sea voyages and satisfy pest regulations if treated right.

 Related News